zero-company/zero-blog/packages/zero-blog-content/src/use-design.md

 # guidelines

-- stick to the norm, experiment if you have spare time
+- stick to the norm, tried and tested, only experiment if you have spare time
+  - simplify design
+  - don't be afraid to copy someone else's design